 (This information has been adapted from James G. Lewis's article "Smokey Bear: From Idea to Icon," published in Forest History Today in 2018. )

-Below are the different materials found throughout the FHS archival collections, publications, and blog.
+Below are the different materials found in the FHS archival collections, publications, YouTube channel, and blog.

 - Betty Conrad Hite Papers.
 Conrad Hite worked on both the Smokey and Woodsy Owl campaigns: